 Halloween Paper Crafting Whenever Inspiration Strikes

 I love to make any variety of Halloween paper crafts.
-It doesn’t matter what time of year it is, if I get Halloween inspiration – I’m going to make something spooky or haunted or funny and a little bit creepy, but not too creepy.
-This wall hanging – The Witch Drives Again – is inspired by a similar wall hanging I made last year called “Grumpy Back Seat Driver“.
+It doesn't matter what time of year it is, if I get Halloween inspiration - I'm going to make something spooky or haunted or funny and a little bit creepy, but not too creepy.
+This wall hanging (but it could easily be a card)- The Witch Drives Again - is inspired by a similar wall hanging I made last year called "Grumpy Back Seat Driver."
 I made it with numerous Tim Holtz products that came out that year.
 It remains one of my very favorite Halloween paper crafting projects so I wanted to make a sister project to go along with it.

 The Witch Drives Again - Showing Off her New Ride

 This wall hanging is officially called "The Witch Drives Again - Showing Off Her New Ride" made with the Tim Holtz' Vintage Auto stamps from Stampers Anonymous (CMS265) and the Haunted House set (CMS308) that includes the smug-looking witch riding on her broom with her cat.

 To figure out which vintage automobile would provide the best ride for my witch, I fussy cut several automobiles and put the witch in the driver's seat to see where she fit the best.
 You can see the various automobiles that I stamped and fussy cut.
 Let me just say that cutting out vintage cars and the witch is not easy.
 Vintage cars are not aerodynamic - they have all these funny pieces of trim sticking out.
 The witch and her cat have funny pieces sticking out too.
 I'm going to use the Halloween trick-or-treat kids in another project.